Medical Health Information

 - VA Indiana Healthcare The VA Indiana Healthcare System teams are deeply experienced and guided by the needs of Veterans, their families, and caregivers.
 This site has links so you can manage your healthcare online.
 Sign up for community events and updates.

-- Dept of VA Public Health Home page - Links to health & wellness, hazardous exposures, diseases & conditions, patient treatment, Gulf War Veterans’ Illnesses, Camp Lejeune and many more.
-Also links to MyHealtheVet, Women Veterans Health and eBenefits gateway.
+- Dept of VA Public Health Home - Links to health & wellness, hazardous exposures, diseases & conditions, patient treatment, Gulf War Veterans’ Illnesses, Camp Lejeune and many more.
+It also talks a bit about the PACT Act and your VA Healthcare Benefits.

 - VHA Health Programs for Veterans - Beyond the doctors and nurses who provide you with high-quality health care, VHA offers tools and information to help you reach your optimal health.
-Tools like My HealtheVet enable you to manage your medical priorities through an online prescription refill service, personal health journal, and links to Federal and VA benefits.
+Tools like My HealtheVet and support services for many needs - blind rehab, caregiving, community living centers, compensated work therapy, dental care, mental care, disease prevention, Fisher House, geriatrics and homeless to name a few.
 Use the health support services listed on their page to maintain your physical and mental wellness.

-- Medline Plus - Offers many other links not listed here that you might find helpful as you look for answers to your Military/Veterans health issues.
+- Medline Plus - Offers many other links that you might find helpful as you look for answers to your Military/Veterans health issues.

 - DEPARTMENT OF DEFENSE WARRIOR CARE The Office of Warrior Care Policy offers access to several benefits and services, including compensation, caregiver support and care management, that can provide assistance to wounded, ill, and injured Service members and their families as they identify needs and shortfalls in resources, and begin searching for solutions.

 - Cancer.Net - Offers all kinds of Cancer support from information on the types of cancer, Coping with cancer, research & advocacy, navigating cancer care including a list of financial resources and Survivorship.